kg3/MMM/README.md

 ## Darleen Pringles, Waitress (Karen Martinson)
 ### Trailer Park: Winter Hills, Lot 3
 ### Aquarius - Birthday: February 3
-### Darleen's fussy eating habits and desire for approval may be connected to Aquarius' independent and forward-thinking qualities.
+### Darleen's fussy eating habits and desire for approval may be connected to Aquarius' independent and forward-thinking qualities. [astrology reading](./readings/pringles.md)
 Darleen Prangles is the head waitress at Breakfast Served Any Time — the central gathering spot of Henpecked Junction.
 Because she smells food all day, Darleen is one fussy eater who must comment on others food choices - all while avoiding eye contact.
 Darleen seeks approval from others and is a fantastic cook.